kptdev/kpt/site/content/en/faq/_index.md

 #### **Q: I want to write high-level abstractions like CRDs, but on the client-side.
 Can I do this with `kpt`?**

-A: Yes. `kpt`'s architecture facilitates the developing programs which may generate or modify configuration.
+A: Yes. `kpt`'s architecture facilitates developing programs which may generate or modify configuration.
 See the [Functions User Guide] for how to compose multiple programs together.